JohnyCook12/ohlc_downloading_mt5/README.md

-# ohlc_downloading_mt5
+# ohlc_downloading

-Script for realtime downloading OHLC data + saving to DB
+Script downloading OHLC data from all symbols we use by MT5.
+Saves it to DB.
+Runs in intervals.